Quantum Re-Uploading for Calorimetry: Optimized Architectures with Extended Expressivity: Introduction

-Quantum Machine Learning (QML) \cite{Biamonte2017} has garnered significant attention for its potential to solve complex problems across fields such as particle physics \cite{GNNParticleSim2023, GNSMeshNet2023} and environmental science.
-By leveraging quantum mechanics' unique properties, QML models can perform multiple calculations simultaneously, thereby accelerating tasks like classification, regression and clustering \cite{zhou2021machine, steane1998quantum}.
-Nevertheless, quantum computing remains in the Noisy Intermediate-Scale Quantum (NISQ) era \cite{preskill18}, characterized by devices with limited qubit counts and shallow circuit depths \cite{bharti2022noisy}.
-These constraints challenge QML applications, where data is often high-dimensional and nonlinear, requiring efficient algorithms that work within the limitations of current quantum hardware.\\

-The Data Re-Uploading (QRU) model, introduced by Pérez-Salinas et al. (2019) \cite{perez2019data}, offers a promising framework for QML within these constraints.
-Designed for single-qubit circuits, the QRU model allows data to be encoded iteratively as rotation parameters, thereby expanding the model’s expressive capacity while maintaining low qubit requirements.
-This structure makes the QRU well-suited for NISQ devices, as it balances computational depth with the practical need to minimize qubit-related errors.
-Similar to a neural network with a single hidden layer, the QRU achieves universal approximation by incrementally encoding data, enabling it to capture complex nonlinearities essential for tasks like particle classification and energy regression \cite{glendinning2005bloch, schuld2021supervised}.\\

-In this work, we implement and evaluate a single-qubit QRU model for a classification task applied to a novel, simulated dataset of high-energy particles.
-This dataset, not previously published, includes distinct classes such as electrons, muons and pions, providing a unique benchmark to test the QRU’s performance in complex multi-class classification scenarios.
-The selection of high-energy particle datasets aligns with recent interest in using QML to enhance particle classification and energy evaluation, particularly within high-dimensional datasets such as those from the Large Hadron Collider (LHC) \cite{HGCalSimulations2021, GNNParticleSim2023}.
-We analyze the model's performance on this dataset, focusing on classification accuracy, loss and execution time in a simulated environment.\\

-A key aspect of our study is the systematic exploration and optimization of QRU hyperparameters, including circuit depth, learning rate and batch size.
-Given the sensitivity of NISQ devices to errors, each parameter directly impacts the model’s accuracy and stability \cite{kingma2014adam}.
-To improve model efficiency, we explore both empirical tuning and preliminary tests with global optimization approaches.
-This optimization aims to capture potential interdependencies between parameters, enhancing the QRU's robustness and reducing its execution time, which is critical for scaling QML applications in real-world quantum devices.\\
+Quantum machine learning (QML)~\cite{Biamonte2017} has attracted substantial attention across domains, including particle physics~\cite{GNNParticleSim2023,GNSMeshNet2023}.
+The central idea is to leverage quantum state spaces and interference to build models that can, in principle, realize advantageous classification, regression, or clustering behaviors~\cite{zhou2021machine,steane1998quantum}.
+In practice, we remain in the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{preskill18,bharti2022noisy}, characterized by limited qubit counts and shallow circuit depths, which constrains QML on high-dimensional, nonlinear data.